maxmekiska/arguing_predictors/documentation/docs/evaluation.md

 </div>
 ## Evaluation Metrics
 <div class="formatting">
 The following functions apply different regression metrices onto the forecasted data.
 More, metrics can be added using the same template.
-Further regression metrices can be important from the Scikit-learn python library [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics).
+Further regression metrices can be important from the Scikit-learn python library <a href="https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics">here</a>.
 ```python
 def mse_score(df: DataFrame, plot: bool = False) -> DataFrame:
     '''Calculates the mean squared error for the individual predictors and consensus algorithms.
 Option to plot MSE performances in descending order.